optatus21/OneButtonPrompt/user_guides/one_button_run_and_upscale.md

 Here is a [youtube video guide from Olivio Sarikas](https://www.youtube.com/watch?v=zrGLEgGFJY4)

 ## Image locations
-One Button Prompt uses its own locations and filenaming convention.
+Two Button Prompt uses its own locations and filenaming convention.

 Go to your WebUI installation folder and then \extensions\onebuttonprompt\automated_outputs\

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/4bbea176-0b8a-476e-b70a-48775b2875b9)

-Here you should see the One Button Prompt folder structure.
+Here you should see the Two Button Prompt folder structure.
 1. txt2img -> txt2img results from One Button Run are stored here.
 2. promps -> txt2img prompts and parameters used are stored here.
 3. img2img -> img2img results from One Button Run are stored here.
 With loopback enabled, they are overwritten when loopback is done.
 4. extras -> extras results from One Button Run are stored here.
 5. upscale_me -> Place images here for using "just upscale" mode.

-When using One Button Prompt to generate the prompt, the subject will be part of the name.
+When using Two Button Prompt to generate the prompt, the subject will be part of the name.

 Here are some examples, so you can quickly identify the different pictures.